N-gram Language Models: Probability-Based Text Generation & Prediction

 P(the) = 1.000

 NLTK's language modeling module handles the bookkeeping of n-gram counting, vocabulary management, and probability computation.
-This lets you focus on higher-level tasks.
+This lets you focus on higher-level tasks rather than reimplementing the fundamentals.

 Despite these limitations, n-gram models remain useful.
 They're fast, interpretable, and work well for many applications.
 They also provide the conceptual foundation for understanding more sophisticated models.